openhab/openhab-docs/ui/addons-store.md

 ## Other Add-ons

-- **System integrations**: Integrate openHAB with external systems Here you can found the
+- **System integrations**: Integrate openHAB with external systems Here you can find the
   - openHAB Cloud Connector
   - Homekit Integration
   - openHAB Metric Service, an additional REST endpoint to retrieve openHAB core metrics from.
-  - and other like Hue Emulation, Imperi Integration, NEEO Integration, Log4j2 Extra and Cloud Connector Troubleshouting
+  - and others...

 - **Persistence**: Backend connectors to store historical data like
   - RRD
   - InfluxDB
-  - mongoDB
+  - MongoDB
   - MapDB
-  - several JDBC Connectors and
+  - Several JDBC Connectors and
   - JPA Persistence

 - **Transformation Add-ons**: Extensions for a particular transformation like